How to Go Green with Banana FlourUpdated: June 07, 2018 Healthy Living

 It is “made by simply gathering unripe green bananas before the sugar content has fully developed, followed by peeling, slicing, drying, grinding, packaging.”
 (1)

 Thus, banana flour generally contains no additives, preservatives, or really anything else, save bananas.
 The big thing to note is that banana flour is generally made from green bananas, not ripe ones.
 But who, when, and why did people think of doing this to delicious bananas?

 Did Ancestral Cultures Use Flour from Bananas?

 While traditional cultures did not appear to use banana flour, that probably isn’t a problem.
 The discovery of drying and grinding bananas into flour came about in the late 1900s, especially in Jamaica and Africa.
-People used it as an alternative to higher priced wheat flours.
+People used it and the very similar plantain flour as an alternative to higher priced wheat flours.